MarlyKhoury/AutoGo/README.md

 - This project uses the [React Native app development Framework](https://reactnative.dev/).
 React Native is a JavaScript framework for writing real, natively rendering mobile applications for iOS and Android.
 It is based on React, Facebook's JavaScript library for building user interfaces, but instead of targeting the browser, it targets mobile platforms.
 - For persistent storage (database), the app uses [MySQL](https://www.mysql.com/) which allows the app to create a scalable and reliable database.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
+- To send local push notifications, the app uses the [expo_local_notifications](https://docs.expo.dev/versions/latest/sdk/notifications/) package which supports Android, iOS, and macOS.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
+  - To get the origin and destination, the calculated travel distance and the calculated travel time, the app uses the Google Places API, the Google Directions API and the Distance Matrix API.
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- The design of the app adheres to the material design guidelines.